bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 It may have been unfair to expect Merlin to do anything about the recent reports from various women working as servants within the castle, but Leon hoped that the information would tell Merlin that he wasn&rsquo;t alone.
 Leon knew from experience that feeling alone was worse than whatever problems were happening.

 He gave a sidelong glance to George who returned the look with a private smile.
 Leon loved George&rsquo;s ability to make everybody feel welcome and loved.
 Hopefully George would welcome Merlin the same way he had done for him.
-The curl of George&rsquo;s eye lashes glinted in the late afternoon light as he blinked, focusing back onto Merlin.
+The curl of George&rsquo;s eyelashes glinted in the late afternoon light as he blinked, focusing back onto Merlin.

 Merlin&rsquo;s history of being able to retort to Arthur without being killed could be helpful in preventing Arthur&rsquo;s behavior from leaking onto common folk.
-If especially if Gwaine&rsquo;s reports turned out to be substantiated, then there was a serious problem with castle staff being harmed.
+Especially if Gwaine&rsquo;s reports turned out to be substantiated, then there was a serious problem with castle staff being harmed.
 George had mentioned that Merlin may have some talents that Leon was unaware of.
 Maybe some of his hidden talents could help corral the awkward impulses of the king.

 Merlin curled in on himself.
-He placed a hand on the head of the other servant&rsquo;s&mdash;head, *Freya was it?* as she rested her head Merlin&rsquo;s lap.
+He placed a hand on the head of the servant&mdash; *Freya, was it?*&mdash; as she rested her head in Merlin&rsquo;s lap.
 His head was perched awkwardly to the side, his eyebrows scrunched together in confusion, almost as if deciding something.

 Leon was entertained, as this was the exact look that the king referenced when loudly proclaiming that Merlin was an idiot.